RenatoDourad0/Project_blogs_api/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-A special thanks to all my team members who embraced this project and made possible a fast and enjoyable development.
-- Fernando Oliveira, Lucas Rodrigues, Arthur Barbosa, Júlio Venancio,  Matheus Bora

 Contributors besides the team were responsible for evaluation files that have been removed after approval.